 These can cause an increase in spasticity.

 First-line medications include Lioresal (baclofen) or Zanaflex (tizanidine).

-Side effects include:
+Side effects of oral drugs to treat spasticity include:

-A doctor trained in the procedure:
+A doctor trained in BOTOX shots to treat spasticity will: